MisconceivedSec/Linux-PhotoshopCC-v22/README.md

-# Photoshop-CC2021-Linux
+# Photoshop CC 2021 on Linux!

 ![alt text](https://github.com/YoungFellow-le/Photoshop-CC2021-Linux/blob/main/screenshot.png?raw=false)

 **DISCLAIMER :**
 **Please use this software only if you have an active Photoshop subscription.
-I'm not responsable of any use without subscription.**
+I'm not responsible of any use without subscription.**

 I forked this repo and adjusted the script to keep the files that are downloaded, so that they don't have to be re-downloaded every time you want to reinstall.